Defining Bone Health and the Effects of Prune Consumption

 By Andrea N. Giancoli, MPH, RD

-Bone health doesn’t always rank high under top health concerns for Americans even though we all start gradually losing bone once peak bone mass is reached somewhere around 30 years of age.
+Bone health doesn’t always rank high under top health concerns for Americans even though we all start gradually losing bone once reaching peak bone mass somewhere around 30 years of age.
 In women bone breakdown speeds up with the dramatic decline of the bone protective hormone estrogen after menopause.
 In men, bone breakdown occurs more slowly with the steady decrease in testosterone as part of the aging process.
-Because of this, women are at risk of developing the bone disease osteoporosis at a younger age than men, although more than half of American men and women aged 50 and older have low bone mass or osteoporosis .
+Because of this, women are at risk of developing the bone disease osteoporosis at a younger age than men.
+Although, more than half of American men and women aged 50 and older have low bone mass or osteoporosis.

 In a sense we are all at risk of developing osteoporosis in our lifetime.
 Thus, the importance of prioritizing bone health can’t be understated.
 Knowing the health status of your bones is a great place to start, although determining bone health status involves more than a blood or urine test.

-Clinically, bone health is assessed via a bone scan, most commonly a DXA (or DEXA) scan which measures bone mineral density, an indicator of bone strength.
+Clinically, bone health is assessed via a bone scan, most commonly a DXA (or DEXA) scan.
+The DXA scan measures bone mineral density, an indicator of bone strength.
 A DXA scan generates a T-score which is used diagnostically to categorize whether one has normal bone density, osteopenia (low bone mass) or osteoporosis.
-DXA results are also an important factor when estimating the risk of fracture which is calculated with the Fracture Risk Assessment Tool otherwise known as the FRAX® algorithm.
+DXA results are also an important factor when estimating the risk of fracture using the Fracture Risk Assessment Tool otherwise known as the FRAX® algorithm.

 Unfortunately, DXA scans are quite expensive and most health insurance plans don’t cover them until age 65 for women, while 70 is the guideline to screen men for osteoporosis.
 So, we must take steps well before we reach 65 and 70 to protect our bones from breakdown.
-Adequate calcium and vitamin D are no-brainers for bone health, but they aren’t the only nutrients we need to help preserve our bones.
+Adequate calcium and vitamin D are no-brainers for bone health.
+But calcium and vitamin D aren’t the only nutrients we need to help preserve our bones.
 Protein is critical for bone health as are magnesium, potassium, copper, zinc, vitamin K, vitamin C, phosphorus, manganese, silica and boron.
-Making healthful food choices as part of a balanced diet can ensure we intake enough protein, vitamins and minerals for better bone health.
+Making healthful food choices as part of a balanced diet can ensure enough protein, vitamins and minerals for better bone health.

-The Surprising Facts About Prunes and Bone Health
+The Surprising Facts About Prune Consumption and Bone Health

 Prunes are a nutrient dense food that has emerged as a bone protective food in both animal and human studies.
 We don’t know yet the exact mechanism but prunes do offer several of the aforementioned vitamins and minerals, namely potassium, vitamin K, copper, magnesium and boron.
 Prunes are also rich in polyphenols associated with bone benefits.